Educational Programs.

 The classes have been divided into three groups: beginner’s class, intermediate class, and advanced class.
 Some want to learn English to enable them to study a profession, some to improve their communication with the growing population of foreigners in Tanzania, and some to expand their ongoing businesses.
 Common to all of them is their enthusiasm to learn.

-Although the equipment and materials used in the lessons are mostly a collection of books and papers provided by all the volunteers over the years, the most important thing is to get the students to interact with each other in English.
-One of the most anticipated parts of the lessons is the everyday debate in the end.
+Although the equipment and materials used in the lessons primarily consist of a collection of books and papers provided by the volunteers over the years, the most critical aspect is to encourage students to interact with each other in English.
+One of the most anticipated parts of the lessons is the daily debate that concludes them.
 The topics of the debates vary from the effectiveness of prisons to women’s rights to Western impact in Tanzania.

 Another main challenge for the lessons has been continuity.
 Every time a volunteer program ends, whether two weeks or three months, the teachers for our eager students change.
-To enable our students to progress, the volunteers are trying to develop a system that takes enough time to let the next volunteer get familiar with the class and explain their activities.
-However, when students were asked about the wide variety of teachers, they found it positive since every new volunteer has different ideas and a new point of view to share.
+To enable our students to progress, the volunteers are working to develop a system that allows sufficient time for the next volunteer to become familiar with the class and explain their activities.
+However, when students were asked about the wide variety of teachers, they found it positive, as every new volunteer brings different ideas and a new point of view to share.